-Two nights in a B&B with breakfast in a standard room, Dublin, Ireland
+Two nights with breakfast in Dublin County, Ireland

 Dublin is a quaint city with many colorful houses and home to many legends.
 Stories say that the colors of the houses should help the drunken men find their way home.
 Use the last few hours before your flight to immerse yourself in the Irish flair.

 Finally, the time has come to pack your bags and return the rental car.
 Gradually, you must say goodbye to the land that you have hopefully learned to love.
 What did you like better?
 The untouched nature and loneliness?
 Or the big cities with the combination of tradition and modernity?
 Whatever it was, Ireland is always worth a visit, and we will happily organize your adventure.